Toloka/docs/en/guide/tutorials/audio-classification.md

         {% note tip %}

-        To determine the {% if locale == "en-com" %}**Minimum time per task suite**{% endif %} value, complete your task suite and record the time.
+        To determine the **Minimum time per task suite** value, complete your task suite and record the time.
 If you ban users for one fast response, then set a minimal time.
 If you do it after several fast responses, increase the time slightly.

         {% endnote %}

     1. Add a rule to filter out Tolokers who often make mistakes.

-        - If your tasks don’t have the only right answers, use the pre-configured {% if locale == "en-com" %}**Majority vote**{% endif %} rule.
+        - If your tasks don’t have the only right answers, use the pre-configured **Majority vote** rule.
 It accepts the most popular response as the correct one.
 Specify the following values:

             [![Create a pool.
 Majority vote](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-majority-vote.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-majority-vote.png)

-            These settings mean that Tolokers who give correct responses to less than 40% of tasks are banned from the project for 7 days. {% if locale == "en-com" %}**Accept as majority**{% endif %} set to `2` means that 2 similar responses out of all responses given to a single task will be considered as the correct answer.
+            These settings mean that Tolokers who give correct responses to less than 40% of tasks are banned from the project for 7 days. **Accept as majority** set to `2` means that 2 similar responses out of all responses given to a single task will be considered as the correct answer.

         - If your tasks have the only right answers, add the **Control tasks** rule.
 Set the following values: